alexlance/randle/README.md

 ### Quick start

-First create a folder structure somewhere:
+First create a folder structure somewhere (I've just bundled them in with this repo so that you the Slack person, can just run the thing)

 > mkdir -p ./randle_dirs/{server-todo,server-done}

+The contents of both of those directories should look very similar at all times.
+If one of those folders has four files in it, then the other one should have four files with identical names (but differing contents).

-And populate the server-todo folder with scripts that you'd like to run on the servers you are provisioning.
+Populate the *server-todo* folder with scripts that you'd like to run on the servers you are provisioning.
 The scripts will be executed in regular directory order.
-So it makes sense to name them eg: *001-do-stuff.sh, 002-do-other-things.sh*.
+So it makes sense to name them eg: *001-install-packages.sh, 002-configure-packages.sh*.

 Eg: a command like this will connect to three servers and provision them:

-> python -m randle -u USERNAME -p PASSWORD -a 192.168.1.7 -a 192.168.1.8 -a 192.168.9 ./randle_dirs/
+> python -m randle -u USERNAME -p PASSWORD -a 192.168.1.7 -a 192.168.1.8 -a 192.168.1.9 ./randle_dirs/

-(note if you run *python setup.py install* it will build a standalone *randle* binary and plonk it in your path, so you won't need to invoke it with python -m randle anymore)
+(note if you run *python setup.py install* it will build a standalone *randle* binary and plonk it in your path, so you won't need to invoke it with *python -m randle* anymore)

-Each script inside *server-todo* should have a corresponding sibling script in *server-done* with the same filename.
-The scripts in server-done can just exit 0 if they're not needed.
-Or exit 1 if you want the sibling to *always* execute.
+The scripts in server-done can just *exit 0* if you don't care about checking.
+Or *exit 1* if you want the *server-todo* sibling to *always* execute.

 ### Ideas for the future